-When it comes to big data, it can be that a farmer uses the data they collect to make more informed decisions on where to plant what crops, and then how to best tend them.
-Yet the real power of big data is when you imagine combining the data from multiple farms – farms could share their data with other farmers in a region, country or even upload it for the benefit of a global community.
-Collecting, aggregating, and analysing all of this data in real time could improve productivity dramatically.
+When it comes to big data, a farmer may use the data they collect to make more informed decisions on where to plant what crops, and then how best to tend them.
+Yet the real power of big data is when you combine the data from multiple farms – farms could share their data with other farmers in a region, country or even upload it for the benefit of a global community.
+Collecting, aggregating, and analysing all of this data in real-time could improve productivity dramatically.

 The remote monitoring of various aspects of the farming process can provide data that helps improve the farming process and cut costs.
 This can cover everything from the amount of fertiliser left in a tank level to soil and water management.
 As well as removing the need for a person to do this manually, it also helps provide data and in turn insight into usage.

 One application of big data is in Precision Agriculture or satellite farming.
-By using satellite technology alongside other data gathering technologies to observe and record the performance of crops across different fields, farmers have information on how to best manage their fields.
-According to NESTA, around 60% of UK farmers already use some sort of precision agriculture on their farms to optimise returns on their inputs.
+By using satellite technology alongside other data-gathering technologies to observe and record the performance of crops across different fields, farmers have information on how to best manage their fields.

-One start-up making a big impact with the Internet of Things is The Yield.
+One company innovating around the Internet of Things and agriculture is The Yield.
 They utilise IoT technology to help improve yields and profitability by using a network of wireless sensors to collect localised data.
 An analytics programme then transforms this raw data into valuable information.